rohit12126/item_management_demo/README.md

 Now setup frontend item_management_demo/item-management-vue have this code.
 To run you must have install vue in your computer.
 If don't have install it from https://cli.vuejs.org/guide/installation.html link.

+Node NPM also required to run this.
+Follow this https://www.npmjs.com/get-npm link for install

 open command propt go to directory item_management_demo/item-management-vue then run command
 1. "npm update"
 2. "npm run serve"